Dunblane Cathedral

-Dunblane Cathedral is the larger of the two Church of Scotland parish churches serving Dunblane, near the city of Stirling, in central Scotland.
+Dunblane Cathedral is a Church of Scotland church in Dunblane, Scotland.

 The lower half of the tower is pre-Romanesque from the 11th century, and was originally free-standing, with an upper part added in the 15th century.
 Most of the rest of the building is Gothic, from the 13th century.
 The building was restored and the nave re-roofed by Robert Rowand Anderson from 1889 to 1893.

 History

 The church is dedicated to the 6th century saint, St Blane, and this gives its name to the settlement: dunblane meaning hill of St Blane.
 The church also had an altar to St Laurence.
 The oldest surviving part of the church is the lower four storeys of the tower which date from around 1100AD.
 The upper two storeys of the tower date from around 1500.

 The cathedral was once the seat of the bishops of Dunblane (also sometimes called 'of Strathearn'), until the abolition of bishops after the Glorious Revolution in 1689.
 There are remains of the vaults of the episcopal palace to the south of the cathedral.
 Technically, it is no longer a cathedral, as there are no bishops in the Church of Scotland, which is a Presbyterian denomination.
 After the abolition of prelacy, the choir became the parish church but the nave fell out of use, and its roof had fallen in by about 1600.

 It contains the graves of Margaret Drummond of Stobhall, a mistress of King James IV of Scotland and her two sisters, all said to have been poisoned.

 Unusually, the building is owned by the Crown, and is looked after by Historic Scotland rather than the church governance; there is no entrance charge.

 The building is largely 13th century in date, though it incorporates an originally freestanding bell-tower (like the example at Muthill) of 11th century date on its south side.
 This tower was increased in height in the 15th century, a change clearly visible in the colour of the stonework, and in the late Gothic style of the upper storey's windows.